 A Profit & Loss Statement (P&L), also known as an “Income Statement,” is a tool that aims to answer one main question: Is my business profitable?
 Of course, in answering that question, you can learn lots of other things, like which of your revenue streams is generating the most income, which of your expense lines are greatest, etc. In this sense, the P&L is an essential tool in helping you run your business.

 Keeping track of your income and expenses via a Profit & Loss Statement is essential for getting a loan and is one of our requirements.
-Please view/download one of our P&L templates below (in Microsoft Word or Excel format) and read the notes within the file for further explanation.
+Please view our tutorial and/or download one of our P&L templates below.
+The files also have notes to provide instruction.